Last Updated on February 10, 2023 by Matt

 Power levels in electric scooter motors

-- 250 Watts – usually have top speeds of 15 mph / 25 kmh or less
+- 250 Watts (up to 15 mph / 25 kmh)

-- 350 Watts – usually have top speeds between 15-22 mph / 25-35 kmh
+- 350 Watts (15-22 mph / 25-35 kmh)

-- 500 Watts – usually have top speeds can go over 25 mph / 40 kmh, with some models even going as fast as 38 mph / 60 kmh
+- 500 Watts (over 25 mph / 40 kmh, some reach 38 mph / 60 kmh)

 Electric scooters with power levels above 1000 Watts will frequently provide top speeds of at least 30 mph / 50 kmh.
 However, the way that brands and manufacturers report the power levels of their scooters can sometimes be misleading.

 That brings us to the concept of real vs peak power in motors.

 Real vs peak power

-The amount of power a motor generates changes over time, and depends on several other factors.
+The amount of power a motor generates changes over time and depends on several other factors.
 The most important factor is the motor temperature, as motors start to become less performant as they heat up.
 That makes the difference between what’s known as real (continuous) and peak motor power.

 If you want to find out the peak power of a scooter based on its real power, or the other way around, see the real and peak motor power converters.